Gradient-Free Privacy Leakage in Federated Language Models through Selective Weight Tampering: Introduction

-In contrast with regular text data, privacy-sensitive texts are often out-of-distribution in nature and occur less frequently in the training data \cite{kim2023propile, lukas2023analyzing}.
-FedAvg also reduces the memorization of such data points as the training heads toward convergence \cite{thakkar2020understanding}.
-These observations imply that the language model tends to forget any individual's local data as training proceeds and tries to generalize more on the overall distribution of the entire training corpus.
-This makes it challenging for an attacker to leak a client's private data in FL from the final model.
-Therefore, in our attack design, we emphasize the model snapshots from \textbf{intermediate} rounds of FL where the victim participates in training with their private data.
-We show how a malicious participant can cause leakage of some other victim participants' sensitive data in federated learning with and without the cooperation of the server by maximizing the memorization of those intermediate model snapshots.
+In most FL algorithms, such as FedSGD \cite{mcmahan2016communication}, model gradients are shared with a central server in clear text, thereby creating a potential attack vector for privacy breaches.
+In such settings, adversaries can readily exploit gradient information, and numerous gradient-leakage attacks \cite{du2024sok, leakage_gradients, huang2021evaluating, jiang2022comprehensive} have emerged as state-of-the-art techniques for red-teaming machine learning models.
+In this work, we deal with a much tighter FL implementation, i.e., federated averaging (FedAvg), where the gradient information is kept private and only weights are shared \cite{mcmahan2016communication}.
+Previous research on information leakage \cite{hatamizadeh2023gradient} and inversion attacks \cite{huang2021evaluating, elkordy2022much} in FL concludes that FedAvg is significantly harder to attack or leaks less privacy than FedSGD.
+Also, due to the high communication overhead of FedSGD, FedAvg and its variants—such as FedProx, FedAdam, and FedYogi—are more commonly adopted in practice~\cite{li2020federated, reddi2020adaptive}.
+Nevertheless, understanding the extent of privacy leakage in FL-based language models is complex and challenging.
+This is because previous research on forgetting analysis \cite{jagielski2022measuring} shows that deep language models tend to gradually forget early training samples if they are not repeated much afterward.
+Additionally, as seen in studies on catastrophic forgetting \cite{french1999catastrophic, kemker2018measuring}, during iterative training, models can lose information about earlier samples as they encounter new ones.
+Since only a subset of the clients participates in each round of FL, the above observations are inherently true for FL settings.
+The FedAvg algorithm also reduces the memorization as the training heads toward convergence \cite{thakkar2020understanding}.
+These observations imply that the model tends to forget any client's local data as training proceeds and tries to generalize more on the overall distribution of the entire training corpus.
+This could potentially make it difficult for an attacker to extract a client's private data from the \textbf{final model} in FL. \emph{However, existing research has not yet explored the privacy vulnerabilities related to the \textbf{intermediate model} snapshots in federated language models.} Hence, in our attack design, we exploit the model snapshots from intermediate rounds of FL, where the participating clients have privacy-sensitive text, e.g., phone numbers, SSNs, passwords, etc. in their local datasets.
+We show how a malicious FL participant can retrieve some other FL participants' sensitive data even without the server's cooperation by maximizing the memorization of those intermediate model snapshots.